As journalists, we are only as good as our sources.

 – Catie Dixon, email@example.com.

-NAREE President, Catie Dixon, created NAREE's Industry Insights and NAREE University Live to virtually connect members during the pandemic.
+NAREE President, Catie Dixon, and the leadership team created NAREE University Live and NAREE's Industry Insights to virtually connect members during the pandemic.

 More information here: NAREE University or on NAREE Industry Insights here.